 Telstra covers WA pretty well and has new base stations and small cells planned for roll out in 2020.

 If you’re in an area with new network connection, or you’ve seen your area listed above or on the telco’s website as a yet-to-be-completed blackspot site, it might be time to look into a new phone plan if you haven’t already.
 While there are many mobile virtual network operators (MVNOs) out there that operate on one of the three networks (Telstra, Optus and Vodafone), your starting point might be to look into phone plans from the big three.

 When you’ve found a plan and telco you like the look of, it’s worth checking the coverage maps on the telco’s website to ensure that your area is meant to have coverage on that network.

 So, if you’re looking for a SIM-only postpaid phone plan from Telstra, Vodafone and Optus, the table below shows a selection of comparable postpaid plans from our database, which show a minimum of 10GB data, listed in order of advertised cost, lowest cost first, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 What do I do if I’m not covered?

 Don’t see your town or suburb in the above lists?
 Don’t panic – full lists are available on the carriers’ websites.
 Additionally, if you live in a capital city or major metropolitan hub, you likely needn’t worry.
-Still, if you live outside of these areas and you’re not slated to get your blackspot fix, the telcos are continually rolling out and planning new stations in 2019 and even into 2020.
+Still, if you live outside of these areas and you’re not slated to get your blackspot fix, the telcos are continually rolling out and planning new stations in 2020.